bufbuild-ru/docs/docs/bsr/admin/instance/webhooks/index.md

 - Notify interested parties to inform them of any changes to `.proto` files or versions
 - Tag your git repository based on your BSR tags

-Webhooks are in **alpha**, which includes support for a single event: a successful `buf push` on a repository.Webhooks are _disabled_ by default.
+Webhooks are in **alpha**, which includes support for a single event: a successful `buf push` on a repository.

+Webhooks are _disabled_ by default.
 Contact [Support](https://support.buf.build) or your Buf representative if you want webhooks enabled for your private BSR instance.
-If webhooks are enabled, then by default they process batches of up to 20 events every 5 seconds.Integrating consists of writing an event listener and then subscribing to events.
+If webhooks are enabled, then by default they process batches of up to 20 events every 5 seconds.

+Integrating consists of writing an event listener and then subscribing to events.
 The event listener must implement the [EventService](https://buf.build/bufbuild/buf/docs/main:buf.alpha.webhook.v1alpha1#buf.alpha.webhook.v1alpha1.EventService) and subscriptions are managed through the [WebhookService](https://buf.build/bufbuild/buf/docs/main:buf.alpha.registry.v1alpha1#buf.alpha.registry.v1alpha1.WebhookService).
-These services can be easily interacted with using the Connect library, as shown below in [Webhooks with Connect](#webhooks-with-connect).If you can't use Connect, see the [Webhooks without Connect](#webhooks-without-connect) guide below that shows you how to:
+These services can be easily interacted with using the Connect library, as shown below in [Webhooks with Connect](#webhooks-with-connect).

+If you can't use Connect, see the [Webhooks without Connect](#webhooks-without-connect) guide below that shows you how to:

 - manage webhook subscriptions using a regular curl+JSON payload; and
 - build an event listener that's compatible with [Connect](https://connectrpc.com/) (`application/proto`) requests.